abdulfarhath/light_learn/README.md

 The app will run on http://localhost:4173.

-4. Testing with 2G (Optional)
+4. Testing 2G Conditions (Optional)

-To simulate the real-world experience:
+To simulate the real-world experience of a rural user:

 Open Chrome DevTools (F12).

 Go to the Network tab.

-Under "Throttling", select "Slow 3G" or create a custom profile for 20kbps.
+Under the "No throttling" dropdown, select "Slow 3G" or create a custom profile for 20kbps.

-The app will continue to function smoothly!
+Interact with the app—you will see it continues to function smoothly!

 🤝 Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements.
+Please open an issue or submit a pull request for any enhancements or bug fixes.

 📜 License